aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 ![Athena Query CDL Activity All 2022](assets/imgs/athena_query-cdlactivity-all2022.png)

-You might recognize that these emissions totals are very similar to what we queried in Step 04-C Quert 4b (repeated below).
+You might recognize that these emissions totals are very similar to what we queried in Step 04-C Query 4b (repeated below).
 The slight differences would be due to slightly differing emissions factors being used between the sources from our ad-hoc queries and the emissions factors table included within the AWS CDL repo.
-You can view (and edit) the following AWS CDL CSV file before deployment, if you wanted to make any emissions factors changes:
+To view (or edit) AWS CDL emissions factors before deployment, the emissions factors input file is:\
-/tools/reference-databases/ghg_emissionsfactor_comprehensive_adapted.csv
+/tools/reference-databases/ghg_emissionsfactor_comprehensive_adapted.csv ([View on GitHub...](https://github.com/aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/blob/main/tools/reference-databases/ghg_emissionsfactor_comprehensive_adapted.csv))

 ```
 SELECT  *